 Punch the outline of your design first unless the instructions tell you otherwise.
 Using the color for that area, punch a single row completely around the design.
 Do that for all the colors and areas.
 You will be amazed at how crisp this will make your lines for your finished design.
 Here is an example we have had out in the store of a pillowcase with a punchneedle design.
 Sorry we do not carry this pattern.

-Your stitched lines should have the stitches really close together with little white space.
-However, there should be a little fabric showing between your rows.
+Your stitched lines should have the stitches really close together with little white space, but there should be a little fabric showing between your rows.
 It will depend on your design how you stitch your lines.
 A lot of the designs will tell you to continue following the design around the contour, like a water ripple when you throw in a stone.
 Other times you may want to do rows or follow a specific pattern.
 Don’t be afraid to experiment.
 Here is a section of the pillowcase design as seen from the back.

 We hope this guide makes your stitching easier and more enjoyable!